mitdbg/datascienceclass/spring_2022/lab_2/README.md

 ...
 ```

-Submit your script to Gradescope.
-Make sure you accompany each script section with a line or two describing what they do.
+Submit your script to Gradescope as `q3.sh`.
+Make sure you include comments describing your approach.

 **Q4 (5 pts):** According to the dataset, how often has each country won the world cup?
 Write a script to compute this, by generating output as follows:

 ```
 BRA,5
 GER,4
+ITA,4
 ...
 ```

-Submit your script to Gradescope.
-Make sure you accompany each script section with a line or two describing what they do.
+Submit your script to Gradescope as `q4.sh`.
+Make sure you include comments describing your approach.

 [*Back to top*](#table-of-contents)